Eschatologue/CM_wiki/docs/spells/description/core/level-2.md

 **Components:** V, S, M (1 Copper Piece)
 **Duration:** Concentration, up to 1 minute

 You activate one of the effects below.
-Until the spell ends, you can activate either effect as a Magic action on your later turns.
+Until the spell ends, you can activate either effect as a **:rsc-a: Magic**{ .rsc } action on your later turns.

 ***Sense Thoughts.*** You sense the presence of thoughts within 30 feet of yourself that belong to creatures that know languages or are telepathic.
 You don't read the thoughts, but you know that a thinking creature is present.